wp-plugins/igit-related-posts-with-thumb-images-after-posts/Readme.txt

 - By using this plugin on your blog you can attract your visitors to other related articles of your blog.<br />
 - This plugin is also SEO friendly.<br />
 - Ajax Based Admin Options.<br />
+- Option to disable timthumb and disable hard crop in timthumb.<br />
 - <b>Note : This plugin is showing thumb images which are exists in posts and also exists on same server, Images from remote server are not showing in related posts to prevent bandwidth theft.</b><br />

 = Major Features =